In this counseling answer:

-You may want to check out a really helpful blog which centers on dispelling negative thoughts.
+You may want to check out a really helpful blog that centers on dispelling negative thoughts.
 It involves creating a positive mental attitude, looking at the moment (are you hungry or tired), how to stop making “mountains out of molehills, and another good tip for ending chronic negative thoughts.

 Check out this counseling video:

-Sister, if you find you are having thoughts that are overwhelming, that interfere with daily activity, or you exhibit other signs and symptoms of anxiety, panic or obsessive-compulsive disorder (OCD), please do get a referral for counseling.
+Sister, if you find you are having thoughts that are overwhelming, that interferes with daily activity, or you exhibit other signs and symptoms of anxiety, panic or obsessive-compulsive disorder (OCD), please do get a referral for counseling.
 Anxiety disorders are very common and are responsible in some cases for over thinking-negative thinking as well as unwanted thoughts (intrusive).

-If you feel this describes you, please do get an assessment as well counseling on a regular basis.
+If you feel this describes you, please do get an assessment as well as counseling on a regular basis.
 We hope this has helped insha’Allah.